 For example, by observing this wheel, we identified two key themes for the Challenger Persona – social walking and natural beauty.
 They enjoy a good challenging walk.
 But at the same time, they love surrounding themselves with good company and mother nature!
 What tactics could we use do to develop curiosity, purchase and loyalty?

-We could cater for this theme by coming up with more facilities, activities or even content.
+We could cater to this theme by coming up with more facilities, activities or even content.
 There are many ways to gather ideas and inspiration – brainstorm sessions, pinning articles as you go along, looking at Google Trends… But Answer The Public and Uber Suggest are my favourites.
 These tools help you identify the questions and queries that people are asking on Google and more.
-They are really helpful when identifying best topics for content.
+They are really helpful when identifying the best topics for content.
 To show you how each of these tools work, I entered ‘Lake District’ to tie in with natural beauty on Answer The Public and ‘Social Walking’ into Uber Suggest.

 As you can see, the suggestions here were endless.
 Of course, not all of them were relevant but the results can help me think of tailored content for the website e.g. ‘why was the Lake District made a national park’?
 Or ‘what are the social benefits of group walking in the Lake District’?